gmgarin/MechaCar_Statistical_Analysis/README.md

 #### The *T-test* accross all manufacturing lot indicates a score of *-1.89* and a *p-value* of *0.06*.
 Assuming the 0.05 as the level of significance, the calculated *p-value* is higher.
 Therefore, we fail to reject the null hypothesis, and the two means are statistically similar.
 In addition, all lots but lot 3, have higher *p-value* than the level of significance.
 Lot 3 has a *p-value* of *0.4*, therefore, the null hypothesis is rejected, and the two means are statiscally different.
 This findings supports the fact that Lot 3 average have exceeded design criteria for suspension coils.

+## Study Design: MechaCar vs Competition.
+### Deliverable 4: Design a Study Comparing the MechaCar to the Competition

+#### Car manufacturing industry is constantly changing because of many reasons.
+Car manufacturers have to adapt to these changes to stay in the market.
+On the other hand, consumers have a wide range of options when it comes to car buying.
+With these great many options, it all boils down to consumer prerences and budget.
+MecharCar will have the chance in the car manufacturing industry if it will pride itself in producing reliable and safe cars.

+### Reliability and Safety
+#### Car's reliability is defined how vehicles have held up and the odds that an owner could be incovenienced by problems and repairs.
+According to [Consumer Reports}(https://www.consumerreports.org/cars-car-reliability-guide/)